Trump: Flake 'toxic,' boosts his primary opponent

 "Great to see that Dr. Kelli Ward is running against Flake Jeff Flake, who is WEAK on borders, crime and a non-factor in Senate.
 He's toxic!"
 Trump tweeted.

+And Colorado Sen. Cory Gardner, who chairs the National Republican Senatorial Committee, also defended Flake, saying the group "unequivocally supports" the Arizona senator.

+Ward responded to the President's message, writing back, "Thank you @realDonaldTrump Working hard so you have a conservative from AZ to help #MAGA.
+Arizonans excited to see you again next week!"

-Ward, an osteopathic physician and former Arizona state senator, is challenging Flake in Arizona's 2018 Republican primary after having failed to unseat Sen. John McCain in the previous primary cycle.
+Ward, an osteopathic physician and former Arizona state senator, is challenging Flake in Arizona's 2018 Republican primary after having failed to unseat McCain in the previous primary cycle.
 Flake, meanwhile, has emerged as a regular Trump antagonist in Congress and one of his party's loudest critical voices of the commander in chief.

 Flake recently kicked off his re-election campaign with the release of a book, "The Conscience of a Conservative," in which Flake unloads on Trump and condemns his party for enabling Trump's rise to power.